 # phreaknet sounds --boilerplate

 Next, because this node is on PhreakNet, I configured it to add boilerplate PhreakNet configuration for my node and rotate keys.
-Then I edited some config to better suit my exchange,
+Then I edited some config to better suit my exchange as the boilerplate configs assume a reserved thousands block of 555-0 whereas mine is 263-1,

 # phreaknet config --api-key=JpA4eNQs5cmG12B8rpHlNmIKen98IxnCUcgU7KZs2TCiu1aH --clli=PHLAPASODS0 --disa=2630111